 Crown imperial (Fritillaria) is also known as “skunk lily,” and for good reason.
 The plant has lime green foliage and a circle of nodding, bell-shaped blooms in shades of red or orange.
 It’s a real eye catcher.
 However, the odor is unmistakable to voles and humans alike, and the smelly bulbs are toxic.
 Crown imperial is easy to grow in zones 5 through 8.

 Castor bean (Ricinus ommunis) is a distinctive plant with huge, tropical leaves in various shades of red, purple, or pink depending on the variety.
 The flowers aren’t impressive, but they are followed by interesting seed pods.
 Castor bean is a great choice for an anti-vole garden, that is if you don’t have kids or pets.
 The plant is highly toxic.
 This huge plant is perennial in zones 10 and above, but it can be grown as an annual in cooler climates.

 Due to their oniony aroma, various types of ornamental allium are excellent vole proof plants and they’re beautiful too.
 Examples include Globemaster or Gladiator, both tall plants with softball size heads of long-lasting lavender or purple blooms in late spring.
-Schubert allium is only eight inches (20 cm.) tall, with blooms that look like pink fireworks.
+Schubert allium is only 8 inches (20 cm.) tall, with blooms that look like pink fireworks.
 Most types of allium grow in zones 4 through 9, although some types tolerate freezing temperatures of zone 3.